 On your own--or with a real estate agent?

-With real estate commissions in NYC at around 6 percent of the sale price, and the cost of an average two-bedroom Manhattan apartment well over $1 million, the lure of selling an apartment without a broker is understandable.
+With real estate commissions in NYC at around 6 percent of the sale price, and the cost of an average two-bedroom Manhattan apartment well over $1 million, and the market favoring sellers, the lure of selling an apartment without a broker is understandable.